Contact us on 020 8226 0034 today to arrange your consultation.

 Exercise for cancer

-Research from Cancer Research UK confirms that exercise can help people during and after their treatment improve fatigue, quality of life and general physical functioning.
+Research from Cancer Research UK confirms that exercise can help people both during and after their treatment to improve fatigue, quality of life and general physical function.
 It can also help to reduce anxiety and improve depression which are common among cancer patients.

 Types of exercise recommended during and post-cancer treatment

-Low-impact activities like walking, swimming and cycling all improve cardio-respiratory fitness which can help improve energy levels and reduce fatigue.
-If you’re feeling tired, we suggest shorter exercise sessions with manageable intensity – aiming for a pace where you can still talk comfortably.
+Exercise that increases your heart rate, including walking, swimming and cycling, can all improve your cardiorespiratory fitness and help manage energy and fatigue.
+If you’re feeling tired, you can break your exercise up into smaller bouts with manageable intensity.
+Aim for a pace where you can still talk comfortably.

-Using weights, resistance bands or bodyweight to strengthen muscles, bones and joints that may weaken during cancer treatment.
-This not only makes daily tasks easier but also improves mental well-being.
+Exercises that use weights or resistance bands can help strengthen your muscles, bones and joints that may weaken during cancer treatment.
+Squats, push-ups and glute bridges are some great options.
+This can assist with making daily activities easier while also improving mental well-being.

 Kind words from our clients